ENGR101-AVC/AVC/README.md

 Open Geany and under build commands paste these flags after the pre-existing flags.
 >-lsfml-graphics -lsfml-window -lsfml-system -lsfml-network
-### Downloading Our Code
-Downloading code is done by cloning our github repository.
-In Github Desktop, we can do this by going to Current Repository > Add > URL and paste in https://github.com/ENGR101-AVC/AVC.git

 #### Windows
 First you must install the SFML library from this site: https://www.sfml-dev.org/download/sfml/2.5.1/, if you are running on geany and minGW can sure you download the minGW versions of the library and it's corresponding version (32 bit or 64 bit).